 These performance reports are included in each month’s Trust Board meeting papers.

-We also publish an annual Quality Account outlining our hospitals’ performance against a wide range of quality measures during the last year and setting out their priorities for the one ahead.
+We also publish an annual Quality Report (previously known as the Quality Account) outlining our hospitals’ performance against a wide range of quality measures during the last year and setting out their priorities for the one ahead.